tu-darmstadt-ros-pkg/hector_vision/README.md

 | Parameter | Type   | Description               |
 | --------- | ------ | ------------------------- |
 | `enabled` | `bool` | Enables/disables the node |

+## hector vision_test

+A package for testing the other packages in hector_vision

+### camera_dummy

+This node is a simple standin for a camera, publishing a configurable series of images